This post was originally published on September 1, 2016 and has been updated for accuracy and comprehensiveness.

 Surveillance cameras can reduce crime, but only when strategically placed and installed correctly.

-If your business is looking to enhance security with video surveillance equipment, consider these tips for proper positioning and setup.
+With the impacts of the Coronavirus being felt widespread, video surveillance is more important than ever.
+If you are reassessing your business’s location strategy, implementing remote work policies or looking to enhance security with video surveillance equipment, consider these tips for proper positioning and setup.

 1. Identify Business Security Needs